tpximpact/mhclg-oruk/content/info/accessibility/index.md

 We understand the importance of making our site accessible to all users, however at this time we have not conducted formal testing with assistive technologies such as screen readers.

 ### Content developed and published by third parties
 The forum is a third-party tool and may not meet accessibility standards.
 A public audit has been published by the Teaching Systems Lab at MIT.
-Please contact hello@openreferral.uk if you wish to request accessible alternatives to content on the forum.
+Please contact hello@openreferraluk.org if you wish to request accessible alternatives to content on the forum.

 The Open Referral UK website is not able to guarantee the accessibility of third-party content that is neither funded nor developed by, nor under the control of Open Referral UK.

 ### Disproportionate burden
+None

 ### Content that’s not within the scope of the accessibility regulations
+None

 ## What we’re doing to improve accessibility
-We are reviewing content that fails to meet the Web Content Accessibility Guidelines version 2.1 AA standard and will update this page when issues are fixed.
+We are reviewing content that fails to meet the Web Content Accessibility Guidelines version 2.2 AA standard and will update this page when issues are fixed.

 ## Preparation of this accessibility statement